 - Set a plan of action with goals, including follow up with leadership and the employees involved.

 Not all conflict is handled easily, and you may need to seek outside assistance.
-This is especially true if there are legal issues involved (discrimination, harassment, violence) or if conflict escalates and leads to other abusive behavior.
+This is especially true if there are legal issues involved (discrimination, harassment, violence) or if the conflict escalates and leads to other abusive behavior.

 4. Problematic Management